1872 Londonderry City by-election: Candidates

 The Liberal Party selected Christopher Palles, who had succeeded Dowse as Attorney-General, as their candidate.
 Palles had previously served as Solicitor-General for Ireland, in which role he had prosecuted Catholic clergy; this upset some of his fellow Catholics who decried him as a "priest-hunter" and a "government hack".
 He also upset many Presbyterians (Protestants) with his support for segregation of education along denominational lines.
 The Ballymoney Free Press considered that the Liberal Party made a mistake in selecting Palles.
 The Irish Conservative Party characterised him as the candidate of Irish Catholic Archbishop of Dublin Paul Cullen.
 Palles eventually received the support of Francis Kelly, the Bishop of Derry, though the church initially chose to remain impartial in the by-election.

 The Irish Conservative Party's candidates were Charles Lewis and Bartholomew McCorkell.
 Lewis had been nominated first and as a Presbyterian solicitor had been selected to capitalise on the conflict within the Liberal Party on the education issue.
 The local association disagreed with the decision of the Conservative Central Office to select Lewis and chose McCorkell, a local merchant, as their candidate.

 The Home Rule League put up Joseph Biggar as their candidate.
 It was clear that Biggar had little chance of winning the seat, but his candidature threatened to further split the Catholic Liberal vote.

-Results
+Result

 The election seems to have been fought largely on the issue of education.
 The election was the first parliamentary election in Ireland to be held as a secret ballot, introduced by the Ballot Act 1872.

 Lewis won the seat for the Conservatives, overturning the 88-seat majority won by Dowse in 1870.
 Lewis secured 696 votes, Palles 522, Biggar 89, and McCorkall 2.
 The result was regarded as a major setback for the Liberals in Ulster, who were reduced to two members in that province.
 It showed evidence that the party was liable to split in areas where Protestants felt their interests were at risk, with some voting with the Conservatives.
 The failure of Biggar to make an impact is considered evidence that, despite the fears of some contemporaries, so-called Fenian flying columns of voters had little effect.